Privacy policy | Racecheck

 Withdrawing consent

-You can withdraw your consent to us using your personal information at any time.
+When we process your personal data based on your consent, you can withdraw your consent to us using your personal data at any time.
 Please contact us at info “at” racecheck.com if you want to withdraw your consent.
-If you withdraw your consent, we may not be able to provide you with certain products or services.
+If you withdraw your consent, we may not be able to provide you with certain services.

-You may ask us to transfer your personal information to a third party.
-This right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.
+You may ask us to transfer your personal data to a third party.
+This right only applies to automated processing for which you initially provided consent for us to use or where we used the personal data to perform a contract with you.

 1. Making a complaint

-Please let us know if you are unhappy with how we have used your personal information by contacting us at info “at” racecheck.com.
+Please let us know if you are unhappy with how we have used your personal data by contacting us at info “at” racecheck.com.

-You also have a right to complain to the Information Commissioner’s Office.
+You also have a right to complain to the ICO.
 You can find their contact details at www.ico.org.uk.
 We would be grateful for the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 1. Cookies

-We and/or third parties use cookies and other tracking technologies on our website/app.
+We and/or third parties use cookies and other tracking technologies on our Website.